-Led by Artistic Director Peter C Brosius and Managing Director Kimberly Motes, Children's Theatre Company (CTC) is the world’s leading theatre for young people and their families and is one of the 20 largest producing theatres in the United States.
-A winner of the regional Tony Award, CTC creates extraordinary theatre experiences that educate, challenge and inspire young people.
+Led by Artistic Director Peter C Brosius and Managing Director Kim Motes, Children's Theatre Company (CTC) is the nation’s leading theatre for multigenerational audiences and is one of the 20 largest producing theatres in the United States.
+A winner of the Tony Award for Outstanding Regional Theatre, CTC creates extraordinary theatre experiences that educate, challenge and inspire young people.
 It has set standards of excellence in the quality of its productions, commitment to new work, and innovative education and community partnerships.

-As a national leader in the field of theater for young audiences, Children’s Theatre Company is dedicated to increasing diversity and inclusion in our audiences, our programs, and in all of our hiring for staff, artists, and recruiting of board members.
-CTC is committed to a future when our theatre is a home for all people, all families, reflective of our community.
+CTC is dedicated to increasing equity, diversity and inclusion in our audiences, our programs and in all of our hiring for staff, artists, and recruiting of board members.
+CTC is committed to a future where our theatre is a home for all people, all families, and is truly reflective of our community.

 Information on Internships can be found here.

 Design and Digital Assistant